buwilliams/go2dgame/README.md

 # go2dgame

-experiments with go-gl and game development in go
+Experiments with go-gl and game development in Go.

 ### introduction
 After watching the [talk from GopherCon](https://www.youtube.com/watch?v=aiv1JOfMjm0)